Latitudeda/PhotoCAD_Docs/docs/en/Tutorials/Step2.rst

-Step2: Build basic circuits with basic building blocks
+Step 2: Build basic circuits with basic building blocks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This case implements the building of two basic circuits using the base building blocks, including: